Westpac Banking Co. (WBCPM) to Issue Interim Dividend of $1.36 on March 21st

 Westpac Banking Co.
-(ASX:WBCPM – Get Free Report) announced a interim dividend on Monday, March 11th, MarketIndexAU reports.
-Investors of record on Thursday, March 21st will be given a dividend of 1.36 per share on Thursday, March 21st.
-This represents a yield of 1.32%.
-The ex-dividend date of this dividend is Tuesday, March 12th.
+(ASX:WBCPM – Get Free Report) declared a interim dividend on Monday, March 11th, MarketIndexAU reports.
+Stockholders of record on Thursday, March 21st will be given a dividend of 1.36 per share on Thursday, March 21st.
+This represents a dividend yield of 1.32%.
+The ex-dividend date is Tuesday, March 12th.

 About Westpac Banking